Dlang-UPB/D-Summer-School/docs/advanced-meta/template-specializations.md

 string log(Data)(Data data, LogLevel level, string file = __FILE__)
 ```

-In order for the compiler to tell the `log` function for strings from the one for `bool`s we need to use what we've just talked about: **template specialisations**.
+In order for the compiler to tell the `log` function for strings from the one for `bool`s we need to use what we've just talked about: **template specializations**.
 Modify the signature of your `log` functions to use the same template

-Remember that when multiple functions with the same name and different template specialisations are defined, the compiler chooses the most specialised template to instantiate.
+Remember that when multiple functions with the same name and different template specializations are defined, the compiler chooses the most specialised template to instantiate.
 For example, in the snippet below, the compiler would instantiate `foo` with an argument of type `Derived`, not `Base`.
 ```d
 struct Base {}